-The story begins back in 1971, when a group of Californian high-school students, The Waldos, had heard that a U.S. Coast Guard member had abandoned a crop of cannabis plants somewhere around the city.
-The Waldos soon found a map that allegedly lead to the crop of abandoned cannabis plants off highway 420 in San Francisco.
-The Waldos followed the map and drove along the 420 to look for the treasured crop.
+The story begins back in 1971 in San Francisco’s Bay Area.
+Like many cannabis-related stories, this one includes a group of high-school students.
+The Waldos, as the students called themselves, heard that a U.S. Coast Guard member had abandoned a crop of cannabis plants somewhere around the city.
+They found a map that allegedly lead to the crop of abandoned cannabis plants off highway 420 in San Francisco.

-They never found that fabled spot, but it was from that point on that the group used “420” as their code to signal to each other that they would go smoke.
+They never found that fabled spot, but from that point on the group used “420” as their code to signal to each other that they would blaze up after school.
 Originally, the term used between the group members was “4:20-Louis,” in reference to the statue of Louis Pasteur they would meet at, but they eventually dropped the Louis, resulting in the term becoming what it is today – 420.

 In an interview with the History Network, Steve Capper, another Waldo, said, “we’d always be backstage running around or on stage and, of course, we’re using those phrases.
 When somebody passes a joint or something – ‘hey, 420.’
 So it started spreading through that community.”